AshwinPrasanth/ML-Deployment/Frontend/README.md

-# 🏥 Irish Health Insurance Advisor — Frontend
+# 🏥 Irish Health Insurance Recommender — Frontend

 A Streamlit-based web application that recommends the best Irish health insurance plans for a user based on their health profile, using a two-layer AI pipeline (Rule Engine + LLM Reranker) with hybrid semantic search and PDF evidence highlighting.